pramnora/javascript/README.md

 a> the HEAD-/HEAD tags, at the top of the web page
 b> the BODY-/BODY tags; at the bottom of the page...that way the entire page can finish loading before the script runs.

-2> As an external script file; that is linked to from inside of the HTML web page.
+2> In the HEAD-/HEAD section of the web page you can include a link to an external Javascript file.

 (<)script type="text/javascript" src="js01.js(>)(<)/script(>)

+NOTE: Please, take out the pair of curly brackets that you see being written inside of the above code: (); I had to include these as otherwise the code would not display here.

 STARTING THE SCRIPT RUNNING